saedabdu/stockticker/README.md

 ### Kubernetes Deployment

-To deploy the service to Kubernetes:
+To deploy the service to Kubernetes (Minikube):

 1. Clone the repository and navigate to the project directory (if not already done):
    ```bash